 This refers to a summary report on the inspections, both external and internal, which are carried out within the company.
-This summary is to be regarded as an aid for the chief fire protection officer and managing director in monitoring that these controls have been carried out, and it will also enable them to improve fire protection.
+This summary is to be regarded as an aid for the fire protection manager and managing director in monitoring that these controls have been carried out, and it will also enable them to improve fire protection.